HEATlab/Prob-in-Ctrl/README.md

   - Explored the geometry of STNUs and degrees of controllability
 - *Acrobotics* ~ Team VivaJoon OjhaLee
   - Explored the durability of schedules in STNs and developed sumobot mascots
+  - A pre-print of their work, published in ICAPS-19, can be found [here](https://www.cs.hmc.edu/HEAT/papers/Lee_et_al_ICAPS_2019.pdf).
 - *Robot Luncheon* ~ Senior lab member Jordan R. Abrahams
   - Designed and tested the DREAM algorithm for PSTN dispatch
+  - A pre-print of his and his collaborators' work, published in ICAPS-19, can be found [here](https://www.cs.hmc.edu/HEAT/papers/Abrahams_et_al_ICAPS_2019.pdf).